hkzlab/ROsiM/README.md

 **WARNING:** While I might help you with quick questions, there is NOT going to be hand-holding for this one.

+**WARNING 2:** The gerbers included in this repository are for revision 1.1 of the board.
+It has minor fixes in respect to the revision 1.0 that I am testing (components placement, plus a RESET line in addition to /RESET).
+These should not break any functionality, but be advised that I have yet to do a production run of 1.1 boards.

 ## Board

 This board is designed around relatively cheap through hole components, and should be buildable by anyone with minimum soldering skills.